Updated on Monday, April 27 at 5 p.m.

 We all have a responsibility to promote and maintain the health and well-being of our friends and neighbors.

 We at the Bozeman Winter Farmers' Market remain committed to building, strengthening and supporting our local food community.
-We will continue to work closely with our producers and with community leaders to develop creative ways to connect customers to our farmers, ranchers and food artisans.
+Throughout the summer, we will continue to work closely with our producers and with community leaders to develop creative ways to connect customers to our farmers, ranchers and food artisans.
 Many of our producers have already adapted and responded.
 Some are offering home delivery while others have pickup locations.
 Some have set up farm stands while others are selling to grocery stores.

 Even though you can't shop the booths this Saturday at the Emerson, you can still purchase local food through our Virtual Farmers' Market.
 The Local Food Resource Guide has the most up-to-date information on what's available and how to get it.